-Using some of my favorite things – Lisbon and food – and one of the things in which we Portuguese are really good at.
-So, and since this year we all need to help, I decided to make a a post with a list of some of the best places to eat in Lisbon.
+Better yet, food is one of the things in which we Portuguese are really good at.
+So, and since this year we all need to help, I decided to make a post with a list of some of the best places to eat in Lisbon.
 Let’s hope that all of them will still be open after this complicated period.

 So, without a specific order: